Jyotimahur/Smartwatch/README.md

-# Smartwatch
+#  Web Development _Smartwatch
-I developed a product landing page of smartwatch using HTML  &amp; CSS
+I developed a product landing page of Smartwatch using HTML  &amp; CSS